Performance Analysis for Wireless Localization with Random Sensor Network: Model Definition And Convergence Result

+Under this construction, $\vtj_i$ follows a \emph{wrapped normal distribution} on $[0,2\pi)$ (see \cite[Section~2.2.6]{Jammalamadaka2001} for background).
+Moreover, as $\E(R_i)$ increases, the wrapped normal distribution approaches the uniform distribution on $[0,2\pi)$ (this follows directly from the alternative representation of its density in \cite[(2.2.15)]{Jammalamadaka2001}), corresponding to highly noisy angular observations.

+In practice, physical sensors observe an azimuthal AOA in $[0,2\pi)$ and elevation AOAs in $[0,\pi]$.
+While one could enforce these ranges by wrapping the azimuthal and elevation components separately, we instead allow all angular components to take values in $[0,2\pi)$ for analytical convenience.
+Although this representation is not consistent with the standard hyperspherical coordinate system, we will show that it has no effect on the localization procedure considered in this work.

+Recall from \eqref{equ: individual_estimate_AOA_vec} that each individual estimate $\tilde{X}_i$ is obtained by projecting the estimated distance $\hatr_i$ along the direction specified by the measured AOAs.
+Hence, the estimator depends on the angular measurements only through their induced Cartesian direction vector, rather than through a particular hyperspherical parametrization.
+The standard hyperspherical coordinate system represents directions using elevation angles in $[0,\pi]$ and an azimuthal angle in $[0,2\pi)$, yielding a unique representation of Cartesian direction vectors.
+Extending the elevation angles to $[0,2\pi)$ introduces a non-unique parametrization, meaning that different angle tuples may correspond to the same direction in $\mathbb{R}^d$.
+However, this non-uniqueness does not affect the localization procedure considered here.
+For example, in three dimensions, the angle tuples $\lb \Psi_i^{(1)},\Psi_i^{(2)} \rb = (0.75\pi,\,1.25\pi)$ and $\lb \Psi_i^{(1)},\Psi_i^{(2)} \rb = (1.25\pi,\,0.25\pi)$ correspond to different angular representations but generate the same direction vector in $\mathbb{R}^3$.
+Consequently, they yield identical projected Cartesian estimates through \eqref{equ: individual_estimate_AOA_vec}.
+Therefore, the projection-based localization algorithm is invariant under such reparametrizations.

+For this reason, we may safely allow all angular components, including the elevation angles, to take values in $[0,2\pi)$.
+This simplifies the analysis and enables us to adopt a unified wrapped Gaussian model for all AOAs without affecting the resulting location estimates.

-Our choice of the Gaussian model for the estimated AOAs is motivated by two points.
+Our choice of the wrapped Gaussian model for the estimated AOAs is motivated by two considerations.
 First, in classical array processing (e.g., Maximum Likelihood/Multiple Signal Classification and their variants; see \cite{MUSIC,MUSICML}), AOA estimates are \emph{asymptotically normal} at high signal-to-noise ratio (SNR) or with many snapshots, with variance approaching the CRB \cite{AoAGaussian}.
-This provides a theoretical basis for a Gaussian error model around the true angle.
-Second, because angles lie on a circle/sphere, some works replace Euclidean Gaussians with circular analogues: in 2D bearings-only tracking, von Mises likelihoods are employed to capture periodicity and wrap-around \cite{circularGaussian2D}, and in 3D, the von Mises–Fisher distribution on the unit sphere has been used to model AOA measurement errors \cite{circularGaussian3D,circularGaussian3Dexpermental}.
-In our case, this distinction is immaterial: the choice of our position estimator \eqref{equ: individual estimate} depends on the measured angles $\vtj_i$ only through their trigonometric projections (e.g., $\sin\bra \vtj_i \ket$ and $\cos\bra \vtj_i \ket$), for which both Euclidean Gaussian and circular-Gaussian models yield essentially the same result.
+This provides a theoretical basis for modeling the angular perturbation as Gaussian around the true angle.
+Since physical angle measurements are inherently periodic, we adopt a wrapped Gaussian model to account for this periodicity.